-Mention information security regulation and large companies start spending big bucks to lobby Congress against the proposal.
+Mention information security regulation and large companies start spending big bucks to lobby Congress against

 In December 2003, four industry groups including the Information Technology Association of America and the U.S. Chamber of Commerce hosted the National Cyber Security Summit.
 The summit was formed in response to Rep. Adam Putnam's proposal, which would have required companies to implement information security measures.
 About 30 high-profile industry members, largely information security companies including RSA Security and Entrust, Inc., were invited to demonstrate the industry's commitment to enacting stronger cybersecurity precautions; they were aiming to prove that no Federal regulation was needed.
 Nearly a year has passed with no substantial summit-related cybersecurity improvements.